 For instance, a link from one of the most popular websites about food to your restaurant website gives your business credibility, while showing Google what kind of content it should associate your pages with.

 A backlink from a spammy directory, on the other hand, tells Google your site should be associated with other, low-quality content which doesn’t provide value to customers.
+When this happens, the website won’t rank highly on the search engines and generate more web traffic.

-Website traffic analysis tools help you to analyze various factors about a website, to determine whether it’s a good linking opportunity, or not.
+Primarily, website traffic analysis tools help you to analyze various factors about a website, to determine whether it’s a good linking opportunity, or not.

 Here are a few key factors to look at.